ianchak/stati/README.md

 ## Configuration

-Stati works with zero configuration, but you can customize it by creating `stati.config.js`:
+Stati works with zero configuration, but you can customize it by creating `stati.config.js` (or `stati.config.ts` for TypeScript projects):

 ### Minimal Configuration